-only of the drawings (whatever exactly they consist in6), but also of the continual assessment of some of such drawings as correct, while others as incorrect - whereby the former are encouraged, while the latter are repudiated.
+What I claim is that GOGAR and similar language games are practices in this very sense, and that our species is characterized by the tendency of supplementing our behavioral patterns by their meta-level, thus making them into practices.
+The practice of drawing inferences consists not only of the drawings (whatever exactly they consist in), but also of the continual assessment of some of such drawings as correct, while others as incorrect - whereby the former are encouraged, while the latter are repudiated.
 Thus something comes to follow from something else not because it is drawn from it usually or habitually, but because this drawing is being taken for correct.

-It is important to stress that the normativity which thus enters the scene is originally "primitive" in the sense of Ginsborg (2011).
-This means that normative attitudes start as nothing like propositional attitudes, and are certainly not assumed on the basis of some rational deliberation.
+It is important to stress that the normativity which thus enters the scene is "primitive" in the sense of Ginsborg (2011).
+This means that normative attitudes are nothing like propositional attitudes and that we do not assume them on the basis on some rational deliberation.
 On the contrary, it is this kind of primitive normativity that paves the way to propositional thinking and rational deliberation.
-However, to avoid any misunderstanding of our own approach we must stress here where we differ from Ginsborg's approach.
+However, to avoid misunderstanding of our approach we must stress a difference between Ginsborg's and our approach.